 General rewards.
 With a general rewards program, you’ll accrue rewards points which you can use to buy a range of products and services ranging from cashback, shopping and travel rewards including flights or accommodation.
 Popular rewards programs that fall under this category include Westpac Altitude Rewards Program, American Express Membership Rewards, NAB Flybuys, CommBank Awards, Citi Rewards and ANZ Rewards.

 Supermarket rewards.
 Woolworths and Coles have rewards credit cards that give you cashback in the form of shopping cards which you can use at the till to reduce the cost of your groceries.

-If you’re still not sure how to pick the best rewards card for you, why not start with our Mozo Experts Choice Awards page.
-Each year, the Mozo money experts review all rewards credit cards in our database and award those cards that offer the best value to customers based on their spending habits.
+If you’re still not sure how to pick the right rewards card for you, why not start with our Mozo Experts Choice Awards page.
+Each year, the Mozo money experts review all rewards credit cards in our database and award those cards that offer good value to customers based on their spending habits.